bocoup/web-platform-contribution-guide/src/bug-guide.rst

 For example, `custom-elements/historical.html <https://github.com/web-platform-tests/wpt/blob/master/custom-elements/historical.html>`__ tests that the v0 API of custom elements is not supported.

 When you have some tests, you can `submit them in a pull request <https://web-platform-tests.org/writing-tests/github-intro.html>`__.

+The `wpt.fyi website <https://wpt.fyi>`__ shows test results for all tests in web-platform-tests in multiple browsers.
+Once your tests are accepted, they be included in the trials run for wpt.fyi, so you can visit that site to see how the very latest release of every major browser is performing.
+It's a great way to track the effect of your work on the web platform!

 See `example WPT pull request <https://github.com/web-platform-tests/wpt/pull/5885>`__.